ansinzhou/UdacityCapstone/README.md

 ## Analysis <a name="Analysis"></a>

+The features and calculated statistics relevant to the datset are calculated and reported through the WebApp, the webapp will return different numbers depending on the uploaded and tested dataset.

 1. In the WebApp generated report under statistics tab, calculated reatures and statistics are the following:
     - Beta
     - Alpha